JohnathanKhoa/NurtreeWeb/README.md

 ![nurtree](https://github.com/user-attachments/assets/8baa728f-1faa-4b67-97f7-076465fc868a)

-"Nurture" is a verb that means to care for and support the growth, development, or improvement of someone or something.
-It involves fostering an environment or providing the necessary resources to help that person, idea, or object thrive.
-> "It’s important to **nurture** a creative spirit, as it can lead to innovative ideas and unique solutions."

-Tree (Biology): A perennial plant with an elongated trunk or stem, supporting branches and leaves.
-Trees typically grow tall, and many produce fruits, flowers, or seeds.
-> "He climbed the tallest **tree** in the forest to get a better view of the horizon."

 > [!IMPORTANT]
 > App is under review by Spotify for an extension request and will take some time to get approved for public usage, please request me to add your email to the developer/private list if you currently wish to add your personal Spotify account